Track-On2: Enhancing Online Point Tracking with Memory: Experiments

 \boldparagraph{Evaluation Details} We follow the standard protocol of TAP-Vid benchmark by first downsampling the videos to $256 \times 256$.
 We evaluate models in the queried first protocol, which is the natural setting for causal tracking.
 In this mode, the first visible point in each trajectory serves as the query, and the task is to track that point in subsequent frames.
 For datasets with shorter videos~(\eg TAP-Vid DAVIS), we keep the memory size equal to training ($L = L_i = 24$).
 For longer videos~(\eg TAP-Vid Kinetics, RoboTAP, Dynamic Replica, and PointOdyssey), we extend the memory to $L_i = 72$ to cover a larger temporal span.
 We add a global support grid of size $20 \times 20$ during inference.

 \boldparagraph{Training and Implementation Details} We train our model for 200 epochs ($\sim$36K iterations) with a batch size of 32, using the AdamW optimizer~\cite{Loshchilov2019ICLR} on 32$\times$A100 64GB GPUs with mixed precision.
 The learning rate is set to $5 \times 10^{-4}$ with cosine decay and a linear warmup covering 1\% of training.
 We use a weight decay of $1 \times 10^{-5}$, gradient clipping at 1.0, and bilinear resizing of input frames to $384 \times 512$.
 The training-time memory size is set to $L=24$, with top-$k=16$ points.
 Training samples consist of 48-frame clips from the TAP-Vid Kubric variant adopted by CoTracker3~\cite{Karaev2024ARXIV}, with up to $N=384$ query points.
 Of these, 75\% are drawn from either the first or middle frame, while the rest are sampled randomly from other frames.
 We apply random key masking (ratio 0.1) in memory attention during training.
 Loss coefficients are set with $\lambda=3$, and the offset loss is clipped to the patch stride $S$ to prevent instability from misclassified patches.
 Deep supervision is applied to the offset head $\Phi_\text{off}$ by averaging losses across layers.
 The softmax temperature for patch classification is set to $\tau=0.05$, and the visibility threshold to $\delta_v=0.8$.
 Notably, in Track-On, the training video length and memory size were limited to 24 and 12, respectively.
 In contrast, Track-On2 is trained with longer sequences and expanded memory capacity.
-As demonstrated in the following comparisons and ablations, the interaction between these two factors plays a critical role in improving temporal reasoning and long-range tracking performance.